pingidentity/terraform-provider-pingdirectory/docs/data-sources/prometheus_monitor_attribute_metrics.md

 Lists Prometheus Monitor Attribute Metric objects in the server configuration.
 Supported in PingDirectory product version 9.2.0.0+.

+Prometheus Monitor Attribute Metrics provide a way of publishing the value of a monitor attribute as a Prometheus metric.

 ## Example Usage

 ```terraform